Plymouth Industrial REIT (NYSE:PLYM) Upgraded at Zacks Investment Research

-Zacks Investment Research upgraded shares of Plymouth Industrial REIT (NYSE:PLYM) from a hold rating to a buy rating in a research report sent to investors on Thursday, Zacks.com reports.
-The brokerage currently has $33.00 price target on the stock.
+Zacks Investment Research upgraded shares of Plymouth Industrial REIT (NYSE:PLYM) from a hold rating to a buy rating in a research report sent to investors on Wednesday morning, Zacks.com reports.
+The firm currently has $33.00 target price on the stock.

 According to Zacks, “Plymouth Industrial REIT, Inc. is a full service, vertically integrated real estate investment company.
 It focused on the acquisition and management of single and multi-tenant distribution centers, warehouses and light industrial properties, primarily located in secondary and select primary markets.
 Plymouth Industrial REIT, Inc. is based in Boston, United States. “

-PLYM has been the subject of several other reports.
-KeyCorp boosted their price target on Plymouth Industrial REIT from $23.00 to $25.00 and gave the stock an overweight rating in a research report on Wednesday, August 18th.
-B. Riley reiterated a buy rating on shares of Plymouth Industrial REIT in a research report on Tuesday, September 28th.
-Finally, Wedbush boosted their price target on Plymouth Industrial REIT from $25.00 to $30.00 and gave the stock an outperform rating in a research report on Monday, November 8th.
-Five investment analysts have rated the stock with a buy rating, Based on data from MarketBeat, the company has an average rating of Buy and a consensus price target of $26.25.
+Several other equities analysts have also recently issued reports on PLYM.
+KeyCorp boosted their price target on shares of Plymouth Industrial REIT from $23.00 to $25.00 and gave the company an overweight rating in a research report on Wednesday, August 18th.
+Wedbush boosted their price target on shares of Plymouth Industrial REIT from $25.00 to $30.00 and gave the company an outperform rating in a research report on Monday, November 8th.
+Finally, B. Riley restated a buy rating on shares of Plymouth Industrial REIT in a report on Tuesday, September 28th.
+Five research analysts have rated the stock with a buy rating, Based on data from MarketBeat, the company has an average rating of Buy and an average price target of $26.25.

-Plymouth Industrial REIT (NYSE:PLYM) last announced its earnings results on Friday, November 5th.
-The company reported ($0.22) earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.16) by ($0.06).
-Plymouth Industrial REIT had a negative return on equity of 5.00% and a negative net margin of 9.87%.
-During the same period last year, the company earned $0.42 EPS.
-On average, analysts predict that Plymouth Industrial REIT will post 1.73 EPS for the current year.
+Plymouth Industrial REIT (NYSE:PLYM) last announced its quarterly earnings results on Friday, November 5th.
+The company reported ($0.22) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.16) by ($0.06).
+Plymouth Industrial REIT had a negative net margin of 9.87% and a negative return on equity of 5.00%.
+During the same quarter in the previous year, the firm posted $0.42 EPS.
+On average, equities analysts forecast that Plymouth Industrial REIT will post 1.73 EPS for the current fiscal year.

-The business also recently announced a quarterly dividend, which was paid on Friday, October 29th.
+The firm also recently disclosed a quarterly dividend, which was paid on Friday, October 29th.
 Shareholders of record on Thursday, September 30th were issued a $0.21 dividend.
-This represents a $0.84 annualized dividend and a yield of 2.87%.
+This represents a $0.84 dividend on an annualized basis and a yield of 2.83%.
 The ex-dividend date of this dividend was Wednesday, September 29th.
-Plymouth Industrial REIT’s payout ratio is currently -88.42%.
+Plymouth Industrial REIT’s dividend payout ratio (DPR) is presently -88.42%.

-A number of large investors have recently modified their holdings of PLYM.
-BlackRock Inc. grew its holdings in Plymouth Industrial REIT by 27.8% in the 2nd quarter.
-BlackRock Inc. now owns 2,626,034 shares of the company’s stock valued at $52,573,000 after buying an additional 571,681 shares in the last quarter.
-Jennison Associates LLC purchased a new stake in Plymouth Industrial REIT in the 2nd quarter valued at $9,376,000.
-Federated Hermes Inc. purchased a new stake in Plymouth Industrial REIT in the 2nd quarter valued at $9,087,000.
-MESIROW FINANCIAL INVESTMENT MANAGEMENT Equity & Fixed Income purchased a new stake in Plymouth Industrial REIT in the 2nd quarter valued at $9,065,000.
-Finally, LSV Asset Management grew its holdings in Plymouth Industrial REIT by 32.6% in the 3rd quarter.
-LSV Asset Management now owns 1,358,628 shares of the company’s stock valued at $30,908,000 after buying an additional 333,952 shares in the last quarter.
-Institutional investors own 84.36% of the company’s stock.
+A number of institutional investors and hedge funds have recently made changes to their positions in the business.
+FMR LLC grew its holdings in Plymouth Industrial REIT by 3.8% in the second quarter.
+FMR LLC now owns 3,365,512 shares of the company’s stock worth $67,377,000 after purchasing an additional 122,660 shares during the period.
+BlackRock Inc. lifted its stake in shares of Plymouth Industrial REIT by 1.1% in the third quarter.
+BlackRock Inc. now owns 2,654,274 shares of the company’s stock worth $60,386,000 after buying an additional 28,240 shares in the last quarter.
+Vanguard Group Inc. lifted its stake in shares of Plymouth Industrial REIT by 8.2% in the second quarter.
+Vanguard Group Inc. now owns 1,364,135 shares of the company’s stock worth $27,310,000 after buying an additional 103,939 shares in the last quarter.
+LSV Asset Management lifted its stake in shares of Plymouth Industrial REIT by 32.6% in the third quarter.
+LSV Asset Management now owns 1,358,628 shares of the company’s stock worth $30,908,000 after buying an additional 333,952 shares in the last quarter.
+Finally, Jennison Associates LLC lifted its stake in shares of Plymouth Industrial REIT by 96.0% in the third quarter.
+Jennison Associates LLC now owns 917,706 shares of the company’s stock worth $20,878,000 after buying an additional 449,376 shares in the last quarter.
+Institutional investors and hedge funds own 84.36% of the company’s stock.

 Plymouth Industrial REIT, Inc engages in the acquisition, ownership, and management of single and multi-tenant distribution centers, warehouses, and light industrial properties.
 It seeks to acquire properties that provide income and growth, and enhance shareholder value through active asset management, prudent property re-positioning, and disciplined capital deployment.